Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Meals: Breakfast, Lunch & Dinner

-Start the day with an early breakfast, then we are off to our final game viewing destination - Khama Rhino Sanctuary.
+Start the day with an early breakfast, then we are off to our final game-viewing destination - Khama Rhino Sanctuary.
 A full day on the road - we skirt the edges of the massive Kalahari Desert, passing Mopipi village on the remote fringes of the Makgadikgadi Pans.

 The local rangers conduct the late afternoon game drive, offering insight into the flora, fauna and history of the sanctuary.
 The reserve is home to an abundance of birds and animals, including eland, Burchell's zebra, giraffe, kudu, springbok and other antelopes, as well as predators such as leopard, hyena and caracal.

 After our dusk game drive in Khama, we head to our final safari lodge located inside a private nature reserve along the Limpopo River.
 The private game reserve covers 3500 hectares of wilderness in the Tuli Block region of southern Botswana.
-Here we may see giraffes, various antelopes, crocodiles, hippos, zebras and an abundance of bird species so keep your eyes open.
+Here we may see giraffes, various antelopes, crocodiles, hippos, zebras and an abundance of bird species, so keep your eyes open.
 Tonight we share a final dinner together at the safari lodge, celebrating our adventure through Southern Africa.

-Day 12: Johannesburg – South Africa
+Day 12: Tuli Block - Botswana to Pretoria – South Africa

-• Travel: about 400 km / 6 hours
+• Travel: about 400 km, 7-8 hours excluding stops

 • Meals: Breakfast